Introducing search results with rich snippets:

 Test results showed me the following:

-Apparently, the Price, Rating, SKU, Description, Category – all basic snippets – are integrated into Magento 2, which covers pretty much the essential information about the Product.
+Apparently, the Price, Rating, SKU, Description, Category – all basic snippets – are integrated into Magento 2, which covers pretty much all the essential information about the Product that a customer would need.
 Unfortunately, Organization or any other data is not available.

-So, if your company is already popular among your target audience or you are going to bring it to life, rich snippets will influence your rankings in long-term perspective.
+So, if your company is already popular among your target audience or you are looking to really bring it to life, rich snippets will influence your rankings in the long-term perspective.

-To enable wider range of SEO options in Magento 2, you should modify built-in templates using FTP and add missing schemas manually.
-But the good news is you can always use special Advanced SEO Suite extension to simplify the SEO processes in your online store.
+To enable a wider range of SEO options in Magento 2, you should modify built-in templates using FTP and add missing schemas manually.
+Still, the good news is that you can always use a special Advanced SEO Suite extension to simplify the SEO processes in your online store.

-Regardless the Magento CMS version you use, keep in mind that SERPs are changing through the time, and in 1 or 2 years it will be hard to find plain text on the first 4-5 pages of the search results.
+Regardless of which Magento CMS version you use, keep in mind that SERPs are changing all the time, and in 1 or 2 years, it will likely be hard to find plain text on the first 4-5 pages of the search results.

-Today rich snippets and breadcrumbs are sort of competitive advantage, but tomorrow they will become a strong necessity for every ecommerce store.
+Today, rich snippets and breadcrumbs are sort of a competitive advantage, but tomorrow they will become a strong necessity for every ecommerce store.